davidcajar-netizen/LLM-Memory-Core/README.md

 ├── AGENTS.md                    # Setup for agent environments
 └── LICENSE                      # MIT — use it, change it, ship it
 ```
 **Quick start:** Clone the repo and use the prompt file directly.
 The memory system is optional but enhances long‑term reliability by storing verified insights locally first.

 ---

 ## 🛠️ Use Cases (From Users)
 *This section will grow as people share how they’re using The Un‑Hallucinator.
 Open an issue to add yours.*

 ---

+## 🔨 Want to Work On This?
+This isn't a finished product—it's a blueprint for building trustworthy AI.
+If you're tired of hallucinations and want to help build the alternative, here are concrete ways to contribute:

+**Immediate Needs:**
+- **Documentation:** Write a step‑by‑step tutorial for non‑technical users.
+The "Quick Start" is good, but we need a "Hello, World" example that shows the engine catching a hallucination in real time.
+- **Testing & Validation:** Run the scepticism engine on your platform (OpenAI, Anthropic, local LLMs) and report where it fails.
+Does it still hallucinate under certain prompts?
+Does the parallel evaluation break?
+Open an issue with the exact prompt and output.
+- **Memory System Enhancements:** The `scripts/memory.py` is basic.
+It needs better error handling, support for more backends (SQLite, Postgres), and a proper API.
+If you know Python, this is where you can have immediate impact.
+- **Use‑Case Examples:** Are you a journalist, auditor, researcher, or developer using this?
+Write a short case study in `examples/` showing how you applied it and what you found.

+**Longer‑Term:**
+- **Agent Integrations:** Port the engine to LangChain, LlamaIndex, or other agent frameworks.
+The `AGENTS.md` file is a start—build it out.
+- **Benchmarking:** Create a suite of "hallucination test" prompts and measure how the engine performs against standard LLMs.
+We need hard numbers.
+- **Educational Content:** Make a video, a blog post, or a conference talk explaining why parallel evaluation fixes the hallucination problem.
+Spread the idea.

+**How to Start:**
+1. Look at the [open issues](https://github.com/davidcajar‑netizen/the‑unhallucinator/issues) or create a new one describing what you want to do.
+2. Fork the repo, make your changes, and submit a pull request.
+3. If you're not a coder, you can still help by using the engine and providing feedback.
+Clarity is contribution.

+**The Rule Still Applies:** Any contribution must respect the parallel‑evaluation architecture.
+If you add a feature, it must be evaluated concurrently with provenance, confidence, feasibility, and directional lock—no shortcuts.

+---